xpmethod/torn-apart/docs/textures.md

 {: .figure-landscape}
 ![]({{site.baseurl}}/assets/figures/textures-fig1.png)

-Our desire to ensure accuracy also led to decisions to not include public data we could not verify with confidence.
+Our desire to ensure accuracy also led to the decision not to include public data we could not verify with confidence.
 For example, numbers of beds in ORR shelters, which can be found through government and state sources, might seem to offer a picture of the numbers of children in ORR custody, but our research